Stuffed with Problems: The Challenges of Dealing with a Taxidermy Object

 Cultural materials present conservators with a range of challenges.
 Issues of degradation, material instability, the choice of best treatment method, or maybe no treatment at all; all these issues are part of the thought and decision-making process that goes into working with cultural material.
 Some materials present a danger to the health and well-being, which brings up a whole host of challenges.
 Taxidermy is one of those risky items!

-Taxidermy is the process of preserving an animal skin so it can be mounted and modeled to appear life-like.
+Taxidermy is the process of preserving an animal skin so it can be mounted and modelled to appear life-like.
 The practice is thought to have emerged as a practice around the 16th century, but it wasn’t until the 18th century, as scientific exploration and an interest natural history became more widespread, that handbooks detailing the practice and techniques began to appear (Péquignot 2006, pp. 245-246).
 The main problem faced by these early taxidermists was how to preserve the skins to protect them from deterioration and insect attack.

 The solution came in the form of preservatives which could be applied to the skin as a bath, soap, powder, or paste.
 The most common and effective of these was arsenic, or arsenical soap (Péquignot 2006, pp. 246-247; Marte et al 2006, pp. 143-144).
 Along with arsenic, mercury (mercuric chloride) was also used as a pesticide in taxidermy and decorative fur items (Stavroudis 2003, p.
 8).